 “I would like to acknowledge the support from SENCER leaders, NCSCE staff, SENCER Co-PI and SCI-West Co-Director Amy Shachter, and the house call team in particular, who spent ten intensive days conducting site visits to Hawaiian campuses discussing SENCER and NCSCE resources and methods, and sharing SENCER teaching strategies they’ve implemented on their own campuses,” says Dr. Ulla Hasager, whose work and organization was instrumental in facilitating the sharing of knowledge accomplished during the visit.

-The Hawai'i SENCER team was also honored as part of the 2015 NCSCE Washington Symposium and SENCER-ISE National Meeting.
-Dr. Franco gave remarks about collaborative work being done in Hawai'i during the Capitol Hill Poster Session on September 29th.
+The Hawai’i SENCER team was also honored as part of the 2015 NCSCE Washington Symposium and SENCER-ISE National Meeting.
+Dr. Franco gave remarks about collaborative work being done in Hawai’i during the Capitol Hill Poster Session.

 In future years, we will initiate a call for nominations in the late fall/early winter for consideration for the award.
 Packages will include a letter of nomination from a person(s) outside of the team that describes the quality of a given group’s efforts, two additional supporting letters, and biosketches or CVs for each member of the team.
 Each application will be reviewed by a panel, and the selected team will be announced at the annual Summer Institute.

-The Leadership Fellows program offers educators and administrators who have been involved in the SENCER project the opportunity for greater involvement in the SENCER initiative and allows us to recognize the hard work of those who have developed strong programs on campus.
-This program broadens the impact of individual SENCER activities and allows us to access the expertise and advice of our alumni on a greater scale.
+The Leadership Fellows program offers educators and administrators the opportunity for greater involvement in the our initiatives and allows us to recognize the hard work of those who have developed strong programs.

-Fellows are elected twice each year following submission of an application and review of project plans by the National Fellowship Board.
-For more information on the Leadership Fellows program, please visit the program's page.
+For more information on the Leadership Fellows program, please visit the program page.

 Guidelines for Applications and Nominations